 Incident Response

 Develop AI-specific incident response procedures.
 When a model is compromised, what’s the remediation path?
 How do you validate that the threat has been contained?
+Agentic workflows add complexity here - incidents may require tracing automated decision chains across multiple compromised systems.

 Integrating Security Into AI Development